s223929/41934---Advanced-BIM-Materials/A3/README.md

 We developed the tool, as we found calculating the GWP was non-automatic and time-consuming in the Danish software _LCAbyg_.
 Therefore, our tool optimize this problem by making the process of comparing different scenarios easier, faster, and more organized.

 In other words, the tool is not only a calculation tool, but also a comparison tool that supports better and more sustainable design decisions.
-If the tool was to be developed furter, all the rest of the building components were to be included for GWP calculations and comparison.
+If the tool was to be developed further, all the rest of the building components were to be included for GWP calculations and comparison.

 ----